Indiana GED Programs and Information

 TASC Exam Overview

 The TASC is separated into five subtests ranging from 75 to 105 minutes in length.
-Multiple-choice questions are include in all test sections.
-The writing subtest also includes an essay prompt, and the math section asks students to enter some responses into a grid.
+Multiple-choice questions are included in all test sections.
+The writing subtest also includes an essay, and the math section asks students to enter some responses into a grid.

 Students who pass the TASC have demonstrated subject area knowledge equivalent to high school graduates.
 In Indiana, a minimum score of 500 is required on each subtest.
 The five subject areas covered on the TASC include:

-Writing: Through a combination of multiple-choice questions and an essay prompt, this test section evaluates students' understanding of English grammar and mechanics.
+Through a combination of multiple-choice questions and an essay, this test section evaluates students' understanding of English grammar and mechanics.
 Students will also need to understand how supporting evidence, organization and writing style can be used to strengthen a written argument.

 Related to Indiana GED